thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 ![Thunderhead Unexpected Mach-O via SPM](images/ThunderheadUnexpectedMachOViaSPM.png)

-- Please note this issue is has already been reported to Apple's Swift Team.
+- Please note this issue has already been reported to Apple's Swift Team.
 To track this bug [click here](https://bugs.swift.org/browse/SR-13343).

 ## How to resolve `UITableView` layout display issues